rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 ```shell
 sudo systemctl enable --now kubelet
 ```

- > Now, WILL CREATE ALL THE KUBERNETES CLUSTERS BY **BOOTSTRAPPING THE SINGLE  NODE.**
+ > Now, WILL CREATE ALL THE KUBERNETES CLUSTERS BY **BOOTSTRAPPING THE SINGLE  NODE both Control Plane and Worker Node.**

 To do that,
 SYNTAX: